jmhossain/gitops-workshop-guide/mq/README.md

 ```

 2.2  Deploy Services Layer resources.
-Open the kustomization.yaml file for the services layer as follows:
+On your IBM Cloud Shell, open the kustomization.yaml file for the services layer as follows:
 ```bash
 vi ~/$GIT_ORG/multi-tenancy-gitops/0-bootstrap/single-cluster/2-services/kustomization.yaml
 ```